ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 **4.** In the search bar, type in `blockchain` and that should populate all the available extensions that deal with blockchain.
 The top choice should be the `IBM Blockchain Platform` extension.
-I promise we didn\'t manipulate the algothrim to make it the top choice!
+I promise we didn't manipulate the algothrim to make it the top choice!
 If you see the IBM Blockchain Platform (IBP) extension, please click on `install` to install the extension.